LarsenDR/Radio-Docs/ka9q-radio-index.md

 ## [Examples](/ka9q-radio-examples.md)

-Simple examples with all the piese you ne to implement each example.
+Simple examples with some pointers for what you need to implement each example.

 ## [Sources](/ka9q-radio-sources.md)

-Hardware radios that are currently supported by the ka9q-radio system.
+Hardware radios that the ka9q-radio system currently supports.

 ## [Services](/ka9q-radio-services.md)